-2.1 Absence of slave and forced labour, child labour, and coercive disciplinary or control methods
+Absence of slave and forced labour, child labour, and coercive disciplinary or control methods

-CORE - Certified organisations shall not use slave labour, forced labour, indentured servants, and their equivalents.
+CORE: Certified organisations shall not use slave or trafficked labour, forced labour, indentured servants, and their equivalents.

-Guidance: This applies also to workers supplied by third parties and contracted labour, including migrant and seasonal workers.
+Guidance: This applies also to all workers supplied by third parties and contracted labour, including migrant and seasonal workers.
+No recruitment fees shall apply to workers.

-2.1.2 Levels I and III CORE - No worker will be required to lodge their identity papers with their employer, or any third party and workers' pay, benefits or other property shall, likewise, not be retained.
+CORE: No worker will be required to lodge their identity documents with their employer or any third party.
+Workers' wages, benefits or other property shall, likewise, not be retained.

-CORE - Child and young workers labour, except in contexts permitted within national law and the International Labour Organisation (ILO), whatever is more stringent, shall not be used in certified organisations.
+2.1.3 Levels I, II and III CORE: Child and youngster labour, except in contexts permitted within national law and the International Labour Organisation (ILO), whatever is more stringent, shall not be used in certified organisations.

-CORE - Coercive disciplinary or control methods shall not be permitted.
+2.1.4 Levels I, II CORE: Coercive disciplinary or control methods shall not be permitted.
 This includes corporal or mental coercion, confinement, threats of violence or other forms of physical, sexual, psychological, or verbal abuse/harassment.

-2.2 Weekly working hours and overtime
+Weekly working hours and overtime

-2.2.1 Levels I and III CORE - The workweek shall be set according to local and national laws, shall be consistent with local industry standards, and shall, at maximum, not routinely exceed 48 hours per week (not including overtime).
+2.2.1 Levels I CORE: The workweek shall be set according to local and national laws, shall be consistent with local industry standards, and shall, at maximum, not routinely exceed 48 hours per week (excluding overtime).
 Where agreement with trade unions exists related to weekly working hours and overtime, these will be respected.

-CORE - Overtime shall be limited as specified in local and national law and shall not routinely exceed 12 hours per week.
+CORE: Overtime shall be limited as specified in local and national law and shall not routinely exceed 12 hours per week.

-Guidance: Overtime in excess of 12 hours is only allowable if it happens in extraordinary, limited periods where there are time constraints or risk of economic loss and where conditions regarding overtime in excess of 12 hours have been agreed upon between workers and management.
+Guidance: Overtime in excess of 12 hours shall only be permitted during exceptional, limited periods when there are constraints or risk of economic loss and when conditions regarding overtime in excess of 12 hours have been previously agreed upon between workers and management.
 Where agreement with trade unions exists related to excess overtime, these will be respected.

-CORE - Overtime shall be compensated as required by law or according to collective agreement or agreement with the trade union or, in the lack of those, at a premium rate.
+2.2.3 Levels I CORE: Overtime shall be compensated as required by law or according to collective agreement or agreement with the trade union or, in the lack of those, at a premium rate.